Documentation status

 Step 6: build a SAXS project¶

-Open the SAXS UI and configure the project:
+Create a dedicated project folder, open the SAXS UI, and configure the project:

 In the UI: